quantleaf/probly-search/README.md

 A lightweight full-text search library for creating small and short lifetime indices.

-This library is currently a raw port of the Node library [NDX](https://github.com/ndx-search/ndx).
+This library started as port of the Node library [NDX](https://github.com/ndx-search/ndx).

 ## Documentation